rraiff3/sample-python-diff-autograder/README.md

    the target directory.

 * Edit the `diffs.sh` file to put in the tests that you want to run, along with shell script comments containing JSON indicating the tests.
+[Handy reference to the annotations](https://github.com/ucsb-gradescope-tools/gs-diff-based-testing/blob/master/README.md#reference)

 * Put a reference solution into REFERENCE-SOLUTION